lk1007/ECE_4160_Labs/Lab_3.markdown

     }
     Serial.println(millis());

-As can be seen by the output, when the sensors are not collecting data, the loop takes around 3ms, but if the sensors are collecting data, the loop takes around 12ms, a much longer time, so by reducing the amount of times the sensors are polled, a large number of calculations can be made.
+As can be seen by the output, when the sensors are not collecting data, the loop takes around 3ms, but if the sensors are collecting data, the loop takes around 12ms, a much longer time, so attaining the sensor data is the limiting factor and by reducing the amount of times the sensors are polled, a large number of calculations can be made.

 # Time v Distance
-Finally, I had to modify the Lab 2 code to use this new distance data.
+Finally, I had to modify the Lab 2 code to use this new distance data since distance data is very important for debugging the state of the TOF sensors.
 To do this, I first used the standard procedure of adding a bluetooth command.
 Then, I inserted the interrupt style distance measuring from the last section into the handle_command() function but instead of printing the distance, I stored them in variables distance_1 and distance_2.
 I then created a characteristic string like this

     tx_estring_value.append("T:");
     tx_estring_value.append((int)millis());